Doctoral Internship in Health Service Psychology

 Initial Assessment Appointments: Interns conduct three initial assessment appointments each week.
 During an IA, the intern will conduct a a brief clinical assessment, provide a case disposition for brief or long-term therapy, and provide appropriate on-campus and off-campus referrals.

 Individual Brief Therapy: Interns provide brief individual psychotherapy to a diverse population of undergraduate and graduate students who present with a wide range of issues, ranging from developmental concerns to more serious mental health diagnoses.
-Interns carry a caseload of approximately 14 to 18 clients per week, and have the opportunity to carry one long-term client throughout the year.
-Some clients are seen on a weekly basis, while others are seen a more periodic or intermittent basis.
+Interns carry a caseload of approximately 14 to 18 clients per week and have the opportunity to carry one long-term client throughout the year.
+Some clients are seen on a weekly basis, while others are seen on a more periodic or intermittent basis.
 Interns will have some opportunity to provide couples counseling, although this is a small component of an intern's caseload.

 Crisis Services/On-Call: Interns provide a 4.5-hour crisis shift per week in the daytime CAPS Crisis Services.
 They are paired with a senior staff member throughout the year.
 Interns evaluate students at risk, conduct crisis intervention and stabilization, provide consultation to staff, faculty, parents, and friends of students in distress, and provide on and off campus referrals for students coming into Crisis Services.

 Testing: Interns utilize the CCAPS (Counseling Center Assessment of Psychological Symptoms) in each client session.
-Intern have access to the PAI if this is clinically indicated for their client for diagnoses and treatment planning.
+Interns have access to the PAI if this is clinically indicated for their client for diagnoses and treatment planning.

 Outreach and Consultation Services